nham/math_notes/notes/metric_spaces/intro.md

     *Proof:* If $(x_n)$ is bounded, then its set of terms is bounded, and hence by hypothesis totally bounded.
 This is equivalent to saying that every sequence in the set has a Cauchy subsequence.
 Hence $(x_n)$ has a Cauchy subsequence.
 But by hypothesis $X$ is complete, so that same Cauchy subsequence is a convergent subsequence.

+### Definition
+A metric space that has any one of the three equivalent properties above is said to have the **Bolzano-Weierstrass property**.

 ## Metrics and containment of open balls
 If $X$ is any set and $d$ and $e$ are two metrics on $X$, with $d(x,y) \leq e(x,y)$ for all $x, y \in X$, then $B_X^e(x; \epsilon) \subseteq B_X^d(x; \epsilon)$ for any $\epsilon > 0$.